==> Dog Fleas?

 How does a spot-on for dogs work?

-After absorption through the skin, the bloodstream delivers the pesticide across the entire body to protect against fleas.
+After absorption through the skin, the bloodstream delivers the pesticide across the entire body to protect against fleas (and ticks).

-Some spot-on for dogs are supposed to be delivered in one spot (between the shoulder blades), others in several spots.
+Some spot-ons are supposed to be administered in one spot (between the shoulder blades), others in several spots.
 Regardless of the size of the dog, there are pros and cons for both!
-However, best is probably that you follow the instructions on the package.
+However, best is probably that you would follow the instructions on the package.

 Note that unless dog owners face significant complications when applying chemical flea remedies ("pesticides"), obviously they do not report adverse reactions to a veterinarian or animal hospital (who would then forward the information to relevant national organizations, such that at some point the flea remedy would possibly be black-listed).